How To Select, Qualify and Prepare Executive Job Search References

-Taking it a little further, I advise my c-suite clients to have a “Reference Dossier and Accolades” document, which includes a brief, impactful quote from each person, supporting the job-seeker’s brand and value proposition.
+Taking it a little further, you can expand your list of references and make it a “Reference Dossier and Accolades” document.
+Along with the above noted information, include a brief, impactful quote from each person, supporting your brand and value proposition.

-As you move through job search, contact each of your references in advance, when you know they’re about to get a call from an employer, so they’ll have time to prepare and review your materials.
+As you move through job search, contact each of your references in advance.
+Let them know, when you know they’re about to get a call from an employer, so they’ll have time to prepare and review your materials.

 Reaching out to your list of references not only helps them know how to position you as a good-fit candidate for the jobs you’re seeking.

 The contact also helps you stay top-of-mind with them.
 And it gives you the opportunity to remind them that you’re still job-hunting, and possibly gain a lead or two from them.
 That’s just good networking!